 Humility brings us back to an important state of wonder and curiosity.
 It spares us the carnage of ego-driven action and behavior.
 It is a path of greater ease, and, so it happens, the very opposite of dis-ease.

 When we move beyond righteousness, we reclaim the parts of us that we are scattering all over our lives by simply taking radical responsibility for everything that comes our way.
 Stop.
 Blaming.
 Anyone.
-Move beyond victimhood and own your journey as exactly what is needed to bring you where you need to go including if that is to your knees.
+Move beyond victimhood and own your journey as exactly what is needed to bring you to where you need to go, including if that is to your knees.
 Some stubborn layers of ego take a lot to deconstruct.
-Trust me.
-We write our story, so if you choose not to dwell in the deep reservoir of badness, injustice, and indignation we inhabit when we are struggling, well then, the feelings will simply be what they are instead of a new infrastructure for a story that we’ll then be challenged to break down in the future.
+Trust me!
+We write our story, so if you choose not to dwell in the deep reservoir of badness, injustice, and indignation that we inhabit when we are struggling, the feelings will simply be what they are instead of a new infrastructure for a story that we’ll only be challenged to break down in the future.